La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 Case of a manufacturing company

-Lessons learned from diligent reviews
+Lessons learned from due diligence reviews

 Due diligence checklist

-Detailed checklist
+Detailed Checklist

 • Financial statements (balance sheets, income statements, cash flows)